JigXi-13/GoogleDriveRiskScanner/README.md

 ## Setup and Instructions

 1. **Set up environment variables:**
-   Create a .env file in the root directory and add the following:
+   Create a .env file in the backend directory and add the following:

    ```sh
     - **CLIENT_ID**: The client ID obtained from the Google Developers Console.